 Use clear, large images of your work on your website.
 Don’t worry if they are printed out, it means you have a fan.

-Use your email address on your website, don't use web forms that discourages people from contacting you.
+Use your email address on your website, don’t use web forms that discourage people from contacting you.

-use POSSE Post on you Own Site first Syndicate Elsewhere.
+Use POSSE Post on your Own Site first Syndicate Elsewhere.

 Create a cycle for your work.
 Create new work for 3 months, Promote & Engage for 3 months, Review & Seek Inspiration for 3 months, then Break for 3 months.

 Use Instagram to show your work and process.
 Use appropriate tags to reach people.
-Use Statigram to get a breakdown on your most popular picture and the best time to post.
+Use Statigram to get a breakdown of your most popular picture and the best time to post.

 Approach the editors of art magazines with press releases.
 Include Who, What, Where, Why, and When.
 Include the story of your career and artistic approach.
-Don't just send a one-line email with attachment, include dates, a one line description, and location within the the text of the email.
+Don’t just send a one-line email with an attachment, include dates, a one-line description, and location within the text of the email.

 If the gallery is doing promotion, you can still have a proactive role in how you promote yourself.

 Invite editors, curators, or art critics to coffee to talk about current projects.

 Know your audience, even if you don’t have an audience.
 Go to exhibitions/openings.
 Pay attention to art being shown and the type of venue.